 Bringing higher visibility to cameras is a common sense move in making journeys safer, stopping erratic and dangerous braking, and maintaining a level of trust and clarity.

-If you’ve received a notice of intended prosecution (nip) because you’ve been flashed by a speed camera, ask an expert how best to defend your driving licence.
+If you’ve received a notice of intended prosecution (nip) because you’ve been flashed by a speed camera, ask experts Patterson Law how best to defend your driving licence.
 It’s often possible to reduce your penalty or punishment, limiting the points you receive, the fine you have to pay as well as mitigating any potential driving ban.